sourdough pizza crust

 Then it’s time to bulk ferment for the next 2.5 hours, or so.
 I like to set my dough in my turned-off oven with the light on to keep it closer to 75°-80°F.

-You’ll want to perform 3 sets of stretch-and-folds every 30 minutes to develop strength in the dough.
 You can refer to my video below to see how to stretch-and-fold dough:

 Then allow the dough to rest for the remainder of bulk fermentation (another 1.5 hours).
 Your dough should increase in size by about 1/3 its volume.